top of page

 • Communications and inquiries (the content of your message, questions, feedback, or other details you choose to include).

-• Relationship and context information (for example, whether you are a patient, caregiver, clinician, researcher, investor, or other stakeholder) when you choose to share it.
+• • Relationship and context information (for example, whether you are a clinician, researcher, investor, or other stakeholder) when you choose to share it.
+We do not request information about any individual's medical condition, diagnosis, or treatment status.

 We also collect limited technical information when you visit our website, such as: